T

 park

 A UNESCO World Heritage site where the North American and Eurasian tectonic plates are pulling apart.
-Historically significant as the site of Iceland's ancient parliament.
+It's also the historical site of Iceland's ancient parliament.

 • Walk between the tectonic plates in the Almannagjá gorge.